VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Feedback

 We love to hear from you.
-There are various ways to get in touch:
+There are various ways to get in touch with us:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-echarts-panel/issues/new/choose).
 - Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).